Vouk/voukoder/README.md

 Use x264, x265 and other encoders of the libav or ffmpeg library directly in Adobe Premiere (Pro and Elements).
 Currently supporting:
 - x264 (8 bit only)
 - x265 (8, 10 and 12bit)
-- NVENC h.264
-- NVENC h.265
+- NVENC (h.264 and h.265)
 - ProRes (experimental)
-- more to come ...

-See the **Wiki** page for more details.

-This plugin is under heavy development and not yet ready for production use - ... although the results are pretty much useable already.
-Currently this plugin is for **Windows 10 only**.
-I do not have a Mac computer available to develop a Mac version.
+The 8-bit modes are pretty stable right now.
+The high bit depth modes are experimental and not optimized yet.
+This plugin is written for **Windows 10**.
+It might work with other Windows version but i can't test it.
+It does not work with a Mac version of Premiere Pro.

 ## Download & Installation
 You can find the latest version on the [Releases page](https://github.com/Vouk/voukoder/releases).
 Please read the [installation instructions](https://github.com/Vouk/voukoder/wiki/Installation) carefully.